uberhalit/EldenRingFpsUnlockAndMore/README.md

   8. Reconnect internet

 ## Prerequisites
 * .NET Framework 4.8
 * administrative privileges (for patching)
 * 64 bit OS

 ## Building

-Use Visual Studio 2022 to build
+Use Visual Studio 2022 to build and remove the missing `icon.ico` from build process.

 ## Contributing
 Feel free to open an issue or create a pull request at any time

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Credits
 * [Darius Dan](http://www.dariusdan.com) for the icon

 ## Limitations
 * the game has forced VSYNC so unlocking the frame rate when your monitor has 60Hz will do nothing.
 You'll have to disable VSYNC in Nvidia Control Panel or AMD Radeon Settings first, see Usage
-* in fullscreen the game forces the monitor to 60 Hz and there is currently no known way to bypass this, user borderless window mode
+* in fullscreen the game forces the monitor to 60 Hz so you'll have to handle this with driver override too, see Usage
+* your monitor has to natively support the widescreen resolution otherwise it won't show up correctly
 * game speed modification can potentially crash the game in certain cutscenes and NPC interactions, use with caution

 ## Version History
+* v0.0.0.5-beta (2022-02-27)
+  * frame rate unlock now removes 60 Hz lock in fullscreen too (screw you FromSoft!)
+  * added widescreen support patch
+  * fixed a bug that would prevent re-starting the game correctly after exiting through main menu
+  * minor fixes
 * v0.0.0.4-beta (2022-02-26)
   * fixed issues with FOV changer
   * added game speed modifier